 Alternatively, in some more complex systems, it may be preferable to only failover individual processes or a selection of relevant processes instead of the entire system.
 In this scenario, if the tickerplant dies, this could trigger a failover of the subscriber to the secondary process.
 The subscriber isn't lost and could reconnect to the secondary TP, allowing seamless transition.
-Clients that have subscribed to the tickerplant will receive a closed connection callback to .z.pc.
+Clients that have subscribed to the tickerplant will receive a closed connection callback to .2.pc.
 They could then use this to seamlessly switch over to the secondary.
-Depending on the time taken to switch and connect to the secondary tickerplant, there may be some data loss.
-However, the primary and secondary systems are usually in separate data centers, therefore this procedure would force data to be considered in large volumes between sites.
+Depending on the time taken to switch and connect to the secondary systems are usually in separate data centers, therefore this procedure would force data to be considered in large volumes between sites.
 Hence, this option needs to be carefully considered against the specific architecture of the system.